mikepfrank/mpf-test/README.md

-# GABLE (Garbled Autonomous Bots Leveraging Ethereum)
+# GABLE

-GABLE is a protocol and system for performing secure computation on the Ethereum blockchain, which was developed at Sandia National Laboratories in the period 2017-2020.
-It is described in more detail in the following two publications:
+GABLE (Garbled Autonomous Bots Leveraging Ethereum) is a protocol and system for performing secure computation on the Ethereum blockchain, which was developed at Sandia National Laboratories during the period 2017-2020.
+It is described in more detail in the following two
+publications:

 * M. P. Frank, C. N. Cordi, K. G. Gabert, C. B. Helinski, R. C. Kao,
 	V. Kolesnikov, A. K. Ladha, and N. D. Pattengale.
 The GABLE report: